nymexhub/FeedHive/README.md

 node-gyp (globally)
 Port: 3000 🚪
 ```

+## Contribs. 🤝

+If you want to help me out with the bugs, reach me at falfonso@res-ear.ch - Software Engineer & Developer 🛠️

 ## MIT License

 This project is licensed under the MIT License, which means you are free to use, modify, and distribute it subject to the terms of this license.